OnwexryS/osserverlauncher/README.md

 # ***Os Server Launcher***
-## a command prompt launcher for Minecraft Servers focused on intelligibility and optimization
+## A command prompt launcher for Minecraft Servers focused on intelligibility and optimization

 ![PreviewSSFromTheConsole](readmeAssets/preview.png)